 Along the rear is a power port – like the rest of the Echo range, you’ll need to keep the Show 5 plugged in at all times.
 If you’re keeping it in one place, that won’t be an issue, though if you’re hoping for a smart display you can flexibly use across different rooms in the house, this isn’t it.
-(Getting two would be something of a solution: hence why Amazon was offering a pair at discount for those who pre-ordered before launch.)

 You do also get a micro USB port on the rear, but its intended purpose isn’t immediately clear.
 While it’d be handy to be able to save a plug socket near your bed and charge, for instance, a phone from the Echo Show 5, it’s unlikely you’re going to have a micro USB to micro USB cable, or micro USB to Lightning cable with which to charge an external device.
 A full size, powered USB port would be more useful as a result.